Best daily deals

 A chart compares the Bose QuietComfort Earbuds (cyan) vs Sony WF-1000XM4 (yellow dash) frequency responses against the SoundGuys Consumer Curve V2 (pink), revealing Bose's more pleasant treble and bass response.

-The Bose QuietComfort Earbuds (cyan) has a more pleasant bass and treble tresponse than the Sony WF-1000XM4 (yellow dash).
+The Bose QuietComfort Earbuds (cyan) have a more pleasant bass and treble response than the Sony WF-1000XM4 (yellow dash).

 While the frequency response of these earbuds is unlikely to be some kind of audiophile endgame, each offers a consumer-friendly sound most people will enjoy.
 Sub-bass notes on the Bose QuietComfort Earbuds sound almost two times louder than low-midrange sounds, and treble notes sound even louder relative to mids.
 Most people will enjoy this boost as it adds a bit more oomph to music while retaining instrumental detail.